telerik/kendo-ui-core/docs/controls/diagrams-and-maps/diagram/overview.md

 ### Initialize the Diagram

-Initialize the Diagram with its default configuration as demonstrated in the example below.
+To initialize the Diagram with its default configuration, use the following example.
+It renders an empty diagramming surface and unless you look at the resulting HTML you will not see any visual changes.

 ###### Example